Tesla 1Q sales of 185K more than double last year’s numbers

 The Model 3 small car and the Model Y accounted for nearly all of the Palo Alto, California, company’s first-quarter sales.
 Tesla said it sold 182,780 of both models combined.

+Ives wrote that analysts expected more than 12,000 sales of Models S and X, with the miss driven by the chip shortage.

-The sales came even though the company shut down its Fremont production for several weeks in late February and early March.
+The strong sales came even though the company shut down much of its Fremont production for several weeks in late February and early March.
 It did not say why, but it’s likely that the company ran short of computer chips.

+President Joe Biden’s announcement this week of $174 billion in spending on electric vehicle incentives and charging stations, and rising global demand for electric vehicles should shift sentiment toward Tesla stock, Ives wrote.

+“It’s been a brutal sell-off for Tesla and EVs, but we believe that will now be in the rearview mirror,” he wrote.